pratiksayanekar/Twitter-Sentiment-Classification-using-Deep-Learning-Algorithms/README.md

     └── README.md

-Requirements
+# Requirements
-Requirement of this project is generated using below command.
+> Requirement of this project is generated using below command.

-pip install pipreqs
+> pip install pipreqs
-pipreqs /path/to/project
+> pipreqs /path/to/project

 There are multiple lines of requirement.txt is generated.
 So for any version mismatch, requesting to execute below commented cell.

 # Specified requirements can be installed with below command.
-# pip install -r requirements.txt
+> pip install -r requirements.txt

-Instructions to execute this project.
+# Instructions to execute this project.

-Setting up filePath variable:
+Setting up filePath variable: <br>
-Find filePath variable and change the value as per the project location in file system. filePath variable can be found in below files,
+> Find filePath variable and change the value as per the project location in file system. filePath variable can be found in below files,
 - Data_Preprocessing.ipynb <br>
 - Deep_Learning_models.ipynb<br>
 - /utils/basic_utilities.py<br>